 Water Supply Operations

 The current water supply condition remains Extraordinary Drought, as defined by the WMP.
-The next evaluation of interruptible water available for most agricultural customers will be on March 1, 2025.
+Interruptible stored water for the Gulf Coast, Lakeside and Pierce Ranch operations was cut off for all of 2024, based upon conditions on March 1.
+The next evaluation of interruptible water availability for most agricultural customers will be on March 1, 2025.

 See below for details.